 - adhering to commonly accepted standards for casual or business casual dress (refer to the "Dress Code 101" illustration on the link below for further description and examples)

 - Maintain personal hygiene and properly grooming, including clean and trimmed finger nails.

 The following are prohibited:

 - headwear inside the building unless for religious, cultural, or medical purposes

 - clothing which exposes undergarments/underwear or excessive areas of the torso

 - gym attire or sleepwear (spandex, gym shorts, yoga pants, etc.)

 - flip flops

 - strongly scented products (i.e. perfumes, colognes, aftershave, etc.) (respecting that some individuals are allergic)

-Faculty and staff have the authority to enforce the dress code.
-If the standard of dress is deemed unacceptable, the student will be required to change before being allowed to participate further in PVM activities.
-Dress requirements for specific courses or labs supersede this dress code.
-Questions regarding the dress code shall be directed to the Assistant Dean for Student Affairs.
+Faculty and staff are authorized to enforce the dress code.
+If the standard of dress is considered unacceptable, the student will be required to change before participating further in PVM activities.
+Dress requirements for specific courses or labs take precedence over this dress code.
+For any questions regarding the dress code, please direct them to the Office of Academic Affairs.